csu-hmc/perturbed-data-paper/first-review-response.rst

 Thank you for agreeing to accept the article for publication in PeerJ with a minor revision.
 We appreciate the thorough feedback and are happy to make the next revision of the paper that much better.
 Below we address all of the comments from the Editor and Reviewers.
-All of the changes since the version we first submitted can be viewed here:
+All of the changes to the paper source since the version we first submitted can be viewed here (click the "Files changed" tab):

 https://github.com/csu-hmc/perturbed-data-paper/compare/v0.2...master